tonethar/IGME-330-Master/notes/text-1.md

 ### I-F. Using `XMLHttpRequest`

 - `XMLHttpRequest` (XHR) is used to load files from a web server
-- This example will only work if deployed to a web server
+- This example will only work if deployed to a web server (or, on [Firefox Quantum: Developer Edition](https://www.mozilla.org/en-US/firefox/developer/))
 - P.S.
 The data files you will need for this demo are [here](_files/data.zip)

 ![screenshot](_images/text-6.png)